Root canal therapy (or RCT) is treatment of the infected nerve of a tooth

 It’s important to keep up good oral hygiene after root canal therapy.
 You can still clean your teeth as normal, though we recommend you be gentle when brushing and flossing the treated area at first.
 As well as your home routine, you also need to follow up with regular check-ups with your general dentist and cleans with your hygienist to ensure good oral health.

 You can expect many years of functionality from any tooth treated by a specialist endodontist.
 However, for a tooth to require root canal therapy, it has usually already suffered decay, wear or trauma, any of which can compromise the structural integrity of the tooth.
 Because of this, there are instances in which root canal treatment does not achieve a definitively favourable result long-term.

 Root canal therapy is not painful as it is only done when the tooth has been completely numbed.
 It will actually ease the pain and suffering caused by an infected tooth.
 However, for many people the thought of undergoing any dental treatment, no matter how simple or complex, produces feelings of anxiety.
-Sedation dentistry, also known as sleep dentistry, offers a comfortable way for patients to receive dental treatment such as root canal therapy while under mild sedation.
-If you have any anxiety about your root canal treatment, talk with one of our endodontists about sedation options.
+If you have any anxiety about your root canal treatment, talk with one of our endodontists about treatment options.